Anackor/design-pattern/README.md

 - **Handlers Instead Concrete Implementations** (`src/Application/Registration/UserRegistrationFacade`)
    - To maintain a decoupled and testable architecture, we always interact with handlers rather than directly invoking concrete implementations of services or factories.
 Handlers serve as clear entry points to specific actions or workflows, encapsulating their dependencies and logic.
 This abstraction promotes single responsibility, facilitates dependency injection, and makes it easier to modify, test, or extend behavior without impacting the rest of the system.

+- **PHPDoc type hinting** (`src\Command\CustomerInteractionCommand.php`)
+   - We use `/** @var ClassName $variable */` annotations to help static analysis tools and IDEs understand the expected type of a variable, especially when the type cannot be inferred automatically (e.g. when using helper methods or dependency injection containers).
+This improves code readability, auto-completion, and error detection during development.